DSpace/RestContract/scripts/retry-tracker.md

 ## Conclusion/QuickGuide:

-The Retry-Tracker script is a helpful tool for retrying failed requests to external systems in DSpace.
+The retry-tracker script is a helpful tool for retrying failed requests to external systems in DSpace.
 It can help ensure that important requests are not lost due to temporary network or service issues.
 If you experience frequent issues with failed requests, the Retry-Tracker script may be a useful tool to add to your DSpace workflow.